 Hilbert's Theorem 90

 We will abuse notation and use $L$ to also denote the additive group structure.
 Let $n\in\mathbb N$ such that $n$ does not divide $\mathrm{char}(K)$.
-We denote by $\mathrm H^q(K,A)$ the Galois cohomology group $\mathrm H^q(\mathrm G_K, A(K^{\mathrm{sep}}))$, where $A$ a commutative group scheme.
-When $A$ is nonabelian $H^1$ can still be defined the same way.
+We denote by $\mathrm H^q(K,A)$ the Galois cohomology group $\mathrm H^q(\mathrm G_K, A(K^{\mathrm{sep}}))$, where $A$ a commutative group scheme with an action by $\mathrm G_K$.

 Suppose $L\mid K$ Galois, we have